Intel 8080: Applications and successors

 In 1979, even after the introduction of the Z80 and 8085 processors, five manufacturers of the 8080 were selling an estimated 500,000 units per month at a price around $3 to $4 each.

 The first single-board microcomputers, such as MYCRO-1 and the dyna-micro / MMD-1 (see: Single-board computer) were based on the Intel 8080.
 One of the early uses of the 8080 was made in the late 1970s by Cubic-Western Data of San Diego, California, in its Automated Fare Collection Systems custom designed for mass transit systems around the world.
 An early industrial use of the 8080 is as the "brain" of the DatagraphiX Auto-COM (Computer Output Microfiche) line of products which takes large amounts of user data from reel-to-reel tape and images it onto microfiche.
 The Auto-COM instruments also include an entire automated film cutting, processing, washing, and drying sub-system.

-Several early video arcade games were built around the 8080 microprocessor, including Space Invaders, one of the most popular arcade games ever made.
+Several early arcade video games were built around the 8080 microprocessor.
+The first commercially available arcade video game to incorporate a microprocessor was Gun Fight, Midway Games' 8080-based reimplementation of Taito's discrete-logic Western Gun, which was released in November 1975.
+(A pinball machine which incorporated a Motorola 6800 processor, The Spirit of '76, had already been released the previous month.)
+The 8080 was then used in later Midway arcade video games and in Taito's 1978 Space Invaders, one of the most successful and well-known of all arcade video games.

 Zilog introduced the Z80, which has a compatible machine language instruction set and initially used the same assembly language as the 8080, but for legal reasons, Zilog developed a syntactically-different (but code compatible) alternative assembly language for the Z80.
 At Intel, the 8080 was followed by the compatible and electrically more elegant 8085.

 Later, Intel issued the assembly-language compatible (but not binary-compatible) 16-bit 8086 and then the 8/16-bit 8088, which was selected by IBM for its new PC to be launched in 1981.
 Later NEC made the NEC V20 (an 8088 clone with Intel 80186 instruction set compatibility) which also supports an 8080 emulation mode.
 This is also supported by NEC's V30 (a similarly enhanced 8086 clone).
 Thus, the 8080, via its instruction set architecture (ISA), made a lasting impact on computer history.

 A number of processors compatible with the Intel 8080A were manufactured in the Eastern Bloc: the KR580VM80A (initially marked as КР580ИК80) in the Soviet Union, the MCY7880 made by Unitra CEMI in Poland, the MHB8080A made by TESLA in Czechoslovakia, the 8080APC made by Tungsram / MEV in Hungary, and the MMN8080 made by Microelectronica Bucharest in Romania.

 As of 2017, the 8080 is still in production at Lansdale Semiconductors.